Your LinkedIn Headline Is Your Billboard

 Keywords That Drive Search Visibility

 LinkedIn's search algorithm weighs your headline heavily.
-When a recruiter searches for "data engineer Python," your headline is one of the first fields LinkedIn checks for matches.
+When a recruiter searches "data engineer Python," your headline is one of the first fields LinkedIn checks.

 To find the right keywords:

 Step 1: Look at 5-10 job postings for roles you want.
-Note the skills, tools, and terms that appear repeatedly.
+Note the skills and terms that appear repeatedly.

-Step 2: Search LinkedIn for people in your target role.
-Look at what's in their headlines.
+Step 2: Search LinkedIn for people in your target role and read their headlines.

-Step 3: Incorporate the most common and relevant terms into your headline.
+Step 3: Weave the most common, relevant terms into your headline.

 Don't stuff keywords at the expense of readability.
 "Python | SQL | AWS | Docker | Kubernetes | Terraform | CI/CD | ETL | Spark | Kafka" reads like a tag cloud, not a professional identity.
 Weave keywords into meaningful phrases instead.